vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 349

-3-5) provides that if on Full Moon of P. there is Pusya naksatra and a man bathes Vāsudeva image in ghee and himself applies white mustard paste to his body and bathes with water mixed with sarvausadhi and fragrant things and worships the image with mantras of Viṣnu, Indra and
+3-5) provides that if on Full Moon of P. there is Pusya naksatra and a man bathes Vāsudeva image in ghee and himself applies white mustard paste to his body and bathes with water mixed with sarvausadhi and fragrant things and worships the image with mantras of Viṣṇu, Indra and

 Bṛhaspati he prospers (q. by KR 484).
 Pauṣavratas-KR 474-486, VKK 487-490, NS 211-12, SmK